 So jump in and enjoy true tales from the Levi’s® and Dockers® brands and Levi Strauss & Co.

 Levi Strauss & Co. has been innovating since the birth of the first pair of jeans in 1873.
 Throughout our long history, we’ve inspired change in the marketplace, the workplace and the world.
 We invite you to take a look at our proud heritage in this timeline.

 Levi Strauss, the inventor of the quintessential American garment, was born in Buttenheim, Bavaria on February 26, 1829 to Hirsch Strauss and his second wife, Rebecca Haas Strauss; Levi had three older brothers and three older sisters.
 Two years after his father succumbed to tuberculosis in 1846, Levi and his sisters emigrated to New York, where they were met by his two older brothers who owned a NYC-based wholesale dry goods business called “J. Strauss Brother & Co.”
 Levi soon began to learn the trade himself.

 When news of the California Gold Rush made its way east, Levi journeyed to San Francisco in 1853 to make his fortune, though he wouldn’t make it panning gold.
 He established a wholesale dry goods business under his own name and served as the West Coast representative of the family’s New York firm.
-In 1863, Levi renamed his company “Levi Strauss & Co.”
+Levi eventually renamed his company “Levi Strauss & Co.”

 Levi carried on other business pursuits during his career, as well.
 He became a charter member and treasurer of the San Francisco Board of Trade in 1877.
 He was a director of the Nevada Bank, the Liverpool, London and Globe Insurance Company and the San Francisco Gas and Electric Company.
 In 1875, Levi and two associates purchased the Mission and Pacific Woolen Mills.